Sixth form college: Caribbean

 In the English-speaking Caribbean, there are many sixth form colleges, usually attached to secondary schools.
 Students must usually attain a grade A-C in 1–3 in the Caribbean Examinations Council (C.X.C) CSEC examinations before proceeding onto the sixth form to sit the CAPE examinations.
 Students that fail these exams are not accepted into the sixth form program and can do either: courses in other further education facilities, or begin work with high school degrees.

 Malaysia

 The sixth form in Malaysia is one of types of education prior continuing to degree level.
 Modeled after the United Kingdom's sixth form, it is divided into two level, the lower sixth form and the upper sixth.
-It is usually taken by students at the age of 18 after completing Sijil Pelajaran Malaysia.
-Before finishing their sixth form education, all the students are required to sit for Sijil Tinggi Pelajaran Malaysia or Sijil Tinggi Agama Malaysia.
+It is usually taken by students at the age of 18 after completing Sijil Pelajaran Malaysia (SPM), Malaysian Certificate of Education).
+Before finishing their sixth form education, all the students are required to sit for Sijil Tinggi Pelajaran Malaysia (STPM, Malaysian Higher School Certificate) or Sijil Tinggi Agama Malaysia.

 Starting 2023, the sixth form education has undergo a reform due to lack of interest among SPM leavers.
 Sixth form colleges has been renamed Pre-University College with the leadership has been change from Principal to Director.
 This is reflecting to the reality of tertiary education instead of secondary education, in which the Form 6 has been viewed as still a part of secondary school.